bot-plays-wordle/bot-plays-wordle.github.io/tech_details.md

 The site is hosted using [Github pages](https://pages.github.com/) that comes for free as well (as all other components used for this project).
 It has certain limits (like 100GB traffic per month), but for the time being it is sufficient.

-In addition for nice looking domain name I bought [botplayswordle.com](https://www.botplayswordle.com) from [GoDaddy](https://www.godaddy.com).
+In addition to have nice looking domain name I bought [botplayswordle.com](https://www.botplayswordle.com) from [GoDaddy](https://www.godaddy.com).